Reviewed 21 July 2017

 We begin the day by driving down the Michael ley line into the wilds of Dartmoor, where we cross bridges over 4000 years old and wander in the magical Wistman’s Faerie Wood.
 We then dine, as nobles do, at the Hunting Lodge in the middle of the moors.
 Afterwards we climb up the holy Templar hill, Brentor, where a church greets us, perched on its peak as if held up only by magic and the energies of the Michael ley line.

-We arrive in Tintagel where we settle into our B&B, and go for an extremely delicious dinner at the Wellington Hotel.
+We arrive in Tintagel where we settle into our B&B.

 Day Two -